-- allowable costs include an allowance for expenditure on improved service levels - allowable costs include an allowance for capex associated with the augmentation of existing assets or new assets - new tariff groups or new tariff components are considered.
+- allowable costs include an allowance for capex associated with the augmentation of existing assets or new assets - new tariff groups or new tariff components are considered.

-Seqwater has proposed a new tariff group for Warrill Valley high priority water access entitlements (WAEs) (section 10.1.1).
+Seqwater has proposed a new tariff group for Warrill Valley high priority WAEs (section 10.1.1).